Manta research aims to generate knowledge of the region’s manta ray populations and assist with their conservation in

 About the Zavora Marine Lab

 The Zavora Marine Lab was founded in 2009 by marine biologist Yara Tibirica to investigate and conserve the unique marine life and coastal ecosystems of Zavora Bay.
-Zavora is one of the few places in the world where marine megafauna, including manta rays and humpback whales are still found in high abundance.
-Marine Action Research offers the unique opportunity to study a marine ecosystem with little human impact and where there remains much of the reef yet to be explored.
+Zavora is one of the last places in Mozambique where manta rays and other marine megafauna species can be found in high abundance.
+Marine Action Research offers the unique opportunity to study a marine ecosystem with little human impact and where much of the reef is still yet to be explored.
 The lab's ongoing research is focused on manta rays, sharks, humpback whales, nudibranchs, seahorses, and artificial reef (wreck) colonization.